 The exact number of needed implants will depend on the strength of your jawbone and the type of restoration you intend to support.
 Before recommending implants, Dr. Damon will first evaluate your overall health.

 Fabricating your final snap on denture takes 4 appointments.
-Uncovering and impressions is the first step.
+Uncovering and impressions are the first step.
 We then may make a metal framework, see you back for a jaw relation record also known as wax rims.
-Third step is a wax try in to make sure the bite is good, you like the teeth; and then we will process the denture to make it final.
+The third step is a wax try in to make sure the bite is good, you like the teeth; and then we will process the denture to make it final.
 At delivery, we will place snaps to hook up your snap on denture.
-Most patients need a post op appointment for an adjustment or two.
+Most patients need a post-op appointment for an adjustment or two.

 At Texas Denture Clinic and Implant Center, Dr. Damon works with individual patients to develop restorative treatment plans that will best meet their unique needs.
 If you or your loved one is interested in implant-supported dentures, contact our office today to learn more.